*This Listing Brought To You Courtesy Of T206 Society*

 GRADE: PSA 3

-A pleasing example of Hall of Fame pitcher Vic Willis.
-The card features the Drum advertising reverse (Ranked 5 of 39 in terms of scarcity according to T206 Resource).
+A pleasing example of Hall of Fame pitcher Vic Willis featuring the rare Drum advertising reverse (Ranked 5 of 39 in terms of scarcity according to T206 Resource).

 THE “DELAWARE PEACH”

 Born: April 12, 1876 – Cecil County, MD

 Passed Away: August 3, 1947 – Elkton, MD

 Pittsburgh Pirates NL (1906–1909)